Thinking about purchasing a Kiwibraai? Then contact us now and get your order in so you can start creating the magic.....

 Pricing (incl GST)

-Includes an ember box, adjustable height stainless steel cooking grid, ash pan, potjie (pot) hanger and 2 X 1200mm lengths of flue (Hi-temp painted stainless steel).
+Includes an ember box, adjustable height stainless steel cooking grid, ash pan, potjie (pot) hanger and 2 X 1200mm lengths of flue (Hi-temp black painted stainless steel).

 Freight: Please note these prices do not include freight.